Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 ## Chapter 3: Building and rules
 To get consistent and quality rooms, there are a few rules we agreed upon:
  - Naming: The created room has to be saved using the following structure:
-   `wotr:rift/room/stability/XYZ/roomname_x_signature`.
+   `wotr:rift/room/stability/XYZ/main_feature-#-signature`.
-   Where Stability is Stable, Unstable or Chaos, XYZ is the size in every direction (1, 2 or 3), and roomname is the name of the room, chosen by the builder, x is the variation number, signature is the builders signature.
+   Where Stability is Stable, Unstable or Chaos, XYZ is the size in every direction (1, 2 or 3), and mainfeature is the main feature of the room, chosen by the builder, # is the variation number, signature is the builders signature.
    Example: wotr:rift/room/stable/333/testRoom_1_builderName.
+The created POI has to be saved as the following: `wotr:rift/poi/type/size/main_feature-#-signature`.
+Here, type is free, inwall, halfway or ceiling.
+Size is one of 3, 5, 7, 9 or 11.
  - Room surfaces: The surfaces of the Rooms need to be at least 3 blocks thick.
 This is to prevent a casual player to accidentally dig into bedrock.
 This is not a hard rule, but around 90% of the surfaces need to have this thickness.
 The exception for this are (1xYx1) Chaos rooms, as they are too small otherwise, and may use 2 blocks thick surfaces.
  - POI chests and spawner: Every POI needs at least an amount of chests equal to its length, and 1 trial spawner.